 Protein formed by chains of amino acids are crucial for almost all processes that occur in the body.
 The Academy of Nutrition and Dietetics recommends eating more protein products because those of vegetal origin are not digested as efficiently as those of animal origin.
 Vegans should consume 0.9 grams a day for each kilogram of body weight.

-Among the essential amino acids the one that needs more attention in a vegan diet is lysine because very little is found in cereals, nuts and vegetables; it is vital to include legumes such as beans, lentils and peanuts and soy-derived foods such as tofu, soy milk, yogurts and others.
+Among the essential amino acids the one that needs more attention in a vegan diet is lysine because very little is found in cereals, nuts and vegetables; so it is vital to include legumes such as beans, lentils and peanuts and soy-derived foods such as tofu, soy milk, yogurts and others.

 This mineral from plant foods is known as vegetable iron or non-heme iron.
-It is different from the iron obtained from meat because its rate of absorption is between 3 and 8 per cent, while that of animal origin is between 20 and 30 per cent.
+It is different from the iron obtained from meat because its rate of absorption is between 3 to and 8 per cent, while that of animal origin is between 20 and 30 per cent.
 Vegans should consume 1.8 times more iron than non-vegans.
 Adding citrus fruits or other foods with vitamin C facilitates iron absorption.

-Because there is no room for milk in vegan diets, low protein intake decreases the excretion of calcium in urine.
+Because there is no room for milk in vegan diets, the low protein intake decreases the excretion of calcium in urine.
 Green, leafy foods such as spinach, beet, Swiss chard and cucumbers are high in oxalates that bind calcium and make it insoluble in the intestine, so it is recommended to eat kale, broccoli or brassicas that contain calcium and few oxalates.
 The daily requirement is 1000 micrograms in a vegan diet.

 Omega-3 Fatty Acids